 In the interest of the people

 Even today many governments more or less resemble crime syndicates.
 They are oligarchies working in the interest of those in power.
-Government officials often take bribes too.
+Government officials often take bribes.
 Except for Northwest Europe, Switzerland, Canada and New Zealand, governments range from a bit corrupt to very corrupt.
-Even when the government isn’t corrupt, citizens often feel that it doesn’t work in their interest.
+Even when a government isn’t corrupt, citizens often feel that it doesn’t work in their interest.